 3. You may also use the stage lighting to signal the speaker.
 If there is a spotlight on the speaker, even a small variation in brightness is very obvious to the speaker; but it can also be obvious to the audience, which is not desirable

 4. The best and most foolproof method is to use is sound.
-Where you have an AV team at a desk, controlling the audio and visual elements of your event, get them to slowly increase the volume of some music track, from quiet to sufficiently loud to drown out speech, gradually, over a 30 second period, at the end of the speaker’s allotted time.
+Where you have an AV team at a desk, controlling the audio and visual elements of your event, get them to slowly increase the volume from quiet to sufficiently loud to drown out speech, gradually, over a 30 second period, at the end of the speaker’s allotted time.
 This gives the speaker an immediate, no-option, chance to do a quick wrap-up and gives the master of ceremonies license to walk-on, thank the speaker, lead the applause and transition to the next segment.